We love fashion as much as the next person: fun outfits, glamorous accessories, individuality… what’s not to love?!

 Fast Fashion’s headliners include stores like H&M, Forever 21, Primark, Zara, and Target (yes, even Target).

-While pulling back on consumption is absolutely one solution, conservative shopping habits alone aren’t enough to illuminate fashion’s unglamorous dark side that looms beneath all the satin and sequins.
+While pulling back on consumption is absolutely one solution, conservative shopping habits alone aren’t enough to eliminate fashion’s unglamorous dark side that looms beneath all the satin and sequins.

 PROBLEM #1: HUMAN RIGHTS VIOLATIONS